Fort Smith Afghan-American reacts to Taliban takeover

 “I’m more at ease to see that the Taliban has taken over,” Momand told 5NEWS.
 However, he did state he’s not a supporter of the Taliban because of their lack of democracy and methods of obtaining power.
 He says the Taliban is one of the reasons he left the country, along with corrupt leadership.

-“They rob the Afghani people of their resources and their freedom,” Momand said.
+“They rob the Afghan people of their resources and their freedom,” Momand said.

 He hopes the Taliban will provide more security to the country now that U.S. troops are leaving.